 Complete transmission failure in some cases

 In more severe cases, some 2018 Chevy Cruze owners have experienced complete transmission failure.
-This means that their transmissions stopped functioning altogether, leaving them unable to drive their vehicles until repairs were made.
+This issue occurs when the transmission stops functioning altogether, leaving the car unable to be driven until repairs are made.

 Consumer Complaints and Issues Related to the 2018 Chevy Cruze Transmission

-The 2018 Chevy Cruze is a popular choice among car owners, but unfortunately, it has not been without its fair share of transmission problems.
-Many owners have reported experiencing issues with their transmissions, leading to frustration and costly repairs.
+The 2018 Chevy Cruze is a popular car model among car owners, but unfortunately, it has been plagued with transmission problems.
+Owners have reported experiencing issues such as rough shifting, slipping gears, and even complete transmission failure, leading to frustration and costly repairs.

 Numerous Reports of Transmission Problems from Owners